YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Skill:
   * Upon battle start and if there is 1+ alive CV/L in the fleet, gain +35% CritRate.
 For every alive CV/L in the fleet, deal +10% Dmg to DD/CL (up to +30%).
 For the first four  battles of her fleet, CV/L in her fleet take -10% Dmg.
   * Upon battle start, gain +15% AA and +15% FP.
-Every 3rd time the backline takes damage, gain a stack of +6% AA/FP until the end of the fight (can gain 2 stacks max).
+Every second time the backline takes damage, gain a stack of +6% AA/FP until the end of the fight (can gain 2 stacks max).
   * +10% Main Gun Efficiency if wielding a DD gun.

 * Recommended Loadouts: